-Emitting a captivating glow of energy throughout Exchange Square, Exchange House and beyond, Kevin Killen’s Senses of Light showcases a series of artworks commissioned by Broadgate for The Winter Forest.
+Emitting a captivating glow of energy through Exchange House and beyond, Kevin Killen’s Senses of Light showcases a series of artworks commissioned by Broadgate for The Winter Forest.

 Running from 19 November-31 March, it unifies beauty with fascinating ideas.
 Our art curator, Rosie Glenn, talked to the artist at Broadgate to uncover the inspiration behind these luminous installations.

 What was the main concept behind the show?

 My original idea was to present a body of artworks which captures the movement of people and traffic in and around Broadgate.
 Stepping out into Broadgate’s open spaces and walking along nearby Bishopsgate, I could sense the pattern and rhythm which I wanted to capture in my artwork.
 There’s an enormous sense of activity at Broadgate, of people going about their everyday life, either working or relaxing, and I knew instinctively that I wanted to render both this dynamic movement and energising tranquillity through a series of three-dimensional kinetic and illuminated artworks.